worldline/angular-training/docs/src/en/pipes.md

 }
 ```
 The `transform` method's first argument is the value on which the pipe is applied, the method then takes any number of arguments.
-It is recommanded to type all the arguments as well as the return type.
+It is recommended to type all the arguments as well as the return type.

 The pipe's name should be in lowerCamelCase.
 It is a good practice to make it start with your app's initials, just like for the selector of your components.